 If the problem is the spring-load, you will need a workable replacement part.
 If you have the parts, you may be able to drill the rivets out, and then rivet in a replacement.

-A sliding screen door that won’t shut all the way, doesn’t do anything to keep insects, dust, and debris out.
+A sliding screen door that sticks and won’t shut all the way doesn’t do anything to keep insects, dust, and debris out.
 With a few simple tweaks, you should be able to keep your door in good shape for years to come.